April 21, 2026 Drains

 You start a Saturday laundry load and the tub in the hall bathroom answers with a slow glug through the P trap.
 Nobody used the tub.
 That sound is air moving where it should not, and on the Gulf Coast it often shows up after hard rain when roof leaders move serious water past old cleanouts or when a main line is fighting a partial restriction.
 This article is for homeowners in Sarasota, Bradenton, and Venice who want a calm read before opening walls or pouring random chemicals into the washer standpipe.

-If you recently added a water softener or whole home filter, mention new backwash cycles when you contact us.
+Write the sequence that reproduces the noise: washer spin first, then tub within a minute, or tub only when two showers ran back to back.
+Sequences matter more than adjectives when you contact Greater Bay Plumbing.
+If you recently added a water softener or whole home filter, mention new backwash cycles.
 Those discharges change timing on shared drains more than people expect.

 When laundry smells like sewer

 Odor plus gurgle is a stronger signal than noise alone.
 Traps may be sucked dry, or a vent may be blocked high on the roof.
 Do not climb wet shingles yourself.
-Send photos of the vent location from the ground and tell us about trees that shed helicopters into stacks every spring.
+Send photos of the vent location from the ground and note trees that shed seed pods into stacks every spring.
+A dry trap in a guest bath that sat unused all winter can smell odd on its own.
+If odor appears only when the washer runs, the story more often involves venting or main flow than a bad wax ring in an unused toilet.

 Condos and townhomes on the coast